-Keller Rohrback’s lawyers excel by being prepared and persuasive.
-It’s a simple formula that combines our strengths: outstanding writing and courtroom skill, together with unparalleled passion and integrity.
+Keller Rohrback’s Complex Litigation Group lawyers excel in representing our clients by being prepared and persuasive.
+It’s a simple formula that combines our strengths: outstanding writing and courtroom skills, together with unparalleled passion and integrity.

 We have recovered billions of dollars for our clients, and have served as lead counsel in many prominent cases, including numerous financial crisis cases against Wall Street banks and mortgage originators.
 Our lawyers are widely recognized as leaders in their fields who have dedicated their careers to combating corporate fraud and misconduct.
 We have the talent as well as the financial resources to litigate against Fortune 500 companies – and do so every day.